cambridge-cares/TheWorldAvatar/MARIE_SEQ2SEQ/training/README.md

    ````
    pip install -r requirements.txt
    ````
-1. For access to any private models or datasets on Hugging Face, ensure that you have the necessary read privileges.
+1. For access to any private models or datasets on HuggingFace (e.g. Llama2), ensure that you have the necessary read privileges.
 Generate an [access token](https://huggingface.co/docs/hub/security-tokens) and make this an environment variable.
    ```
    export HF_ACCESS_TOKEN=<huggingface-access-token>
    ```